New Delhi Airport Authorities

 At the Terminal 1C the domestic operations (airlines from terminals 1A and 1D) turn up.

-Terminal 1D is the new temporary domestic terminal which was introduced on 26th of February, 2009.
+Terminal 1D is the new temporary domestic terminal which was introduced on 26 February, 2009.
 All the domestic flights were then moved to this terminal since April, 2009.
 The completion of the new Terminal 3 will make this terminal cater to only the low priced carriers.
 Terminal 1D has replete with the capacity for 10 million passengers every year.
 Commenced on 15 April 2009, the terminal is presently being used by Jet Airways, JetLite, IndiGo, Kingfisher Airlines and SpiceJet.

 Terminal 2 - International